2025 Bengaluru crowd crush

-On 4 June 2025, a crowd crush occurred in Bengaluru, India, during the celebrations of Royal Challengers Bengaluru's maiden Indian Premier League title win.
+On 4 June 2025, a crowd crush occurred in Bengaluru, India, during the celebrations of Royal Challengers Bengaluru's maiden Indian Premier League cricket title win.
 Eleven people were killed and 56 others were injured in the crush, which took place outside the M. Chinnaswamy Stadium, the team's home ground, where a large number of fans had gathered for the team's felicitation event.

 Background

 On 3 June 2025, Royal Challengers Bengaluru (RCB) won the 2025 Indian Premier League (IPL), defeating the Punjab Kings by 6 runs in the final to secure their first ever IPL title.
 The RCB team flew to Bengaluru on 4 June, and was honoured on the steps of the Vidhana Soudha by Karnataka chief minister Siddaramaiah, deputy chief minister D. K. Shivakumar and governor Thawar Chand Gehlot between 4 pm and 5 pm.
 An open top bus victory parade from the Vidhana Soudha to the M. Chinnaswamy Stadium was planned, but cancelled just hours before the event as the Bengaluru Police denied permission citing traffic congestion in the central business district.
 It was announced that the team would instead proceed directly to the stadium for a felicitation ceremony scheduled to begin at 5 pm.